gregsaun/bear_extruder_and_x_axis/README.md

 ## Compatibility

-:warning: The extruder and X axis are not compatible with original parts due to the improved belt path.
+:warning: **None** of the original extruder and X axis are compatible with this project!
+Belt path, X motor position, screws and positions, screw length (...) differ.

 ## Sources and inspiration